statelyai/xstate/docs/about/glossary.md

 <!-- What you might use an action transition for -->

-An invocation is an action that can run continuously and return information back to the machine.
+An invoked actor is an action that can run continuously and return information back to the machine.
 A state can invoke these actions, including communicating with other actors.